michaelu123/PianoKeysDrill/README.md

 This program is used for learning piano/keyboard keys.
-It owes to https://github.com/MelvilQ/noten lernen .
+It owes to https://github.com/MelvilQ/noten-lernen .
 It shows either a single note or a three note chord, then you must play these notes.
 If successful, new notes are shown.
 The code requires a Midi Connection to a real device.